Shell drops Cove bid, rethinks East Africa gas plan

 ANADARKO CONNECTION

-Cove owns an 8.5 percent stake in a Mozambique license in the Rovuma offshore basin containing gas discoveries that could be a major provider of Liquefied Natural Gas (LNG) to Asia in future.
+Cove owns an 8.5 percent stake in a Mozambique licence in the Rovuma offshore basin containing gas discoveries that could be a major provider of Liquefied Natural Gas (LNG) to Asia in future.

 Shell has much at stake in LNG market, hence its strong desire to get involved in potential new supplies.
-U.S. explorer Anadarko (APC.N) has a 36.5 percent stake in the license, but little experience of LNG.
+U.S. explorer Anadarko has a 36.5 percent stake in the licence, but little experience of LNG.
 A tie-up of some sort has long been mooted by analysts.

 "I would be very surprised if they hadn't talked to everybody here," said the source, who spoke on condition of anonymity.
 "LNG is the hot stuff right now and Shell's investment committees are very aware of it.
 Something could well happen by the end of the year."

-Other points of entry to East Africa for Shell could include tie-ups with Italy's ENI (ENI.MI), which has also found gas in Mozambique, or BG Group BG.L and Exxon Mobil (XOM.N), which have discoveries off the coast of Tanzania.
+Other points of entry to East Africa for Shell could include tie-ups with Italy's ENI, which has also found gas in Mozambique, or BG Group and Exxon Mobil, which have discoveries off the coast of Tanzania.

 The rival bidders had been heading into the first formal takeover auction for a listed British company since 2008 after a five-month bidding war.

-Britain's takeover watchdog ruled on Friday that if neither suitor had declared its current offer final before 1600 GMT on Monday, an auction would start the next day.
+Britain's takeover watchdog ruled on Friday that if neither suitor had declared its current offer final before 5:00 p.m.
+British time on Monday, an auction would start the next day.
 That could have involved bids submitted to daily deadlines until a winner was found.

 The two companies have been battling to buy Cove since February.